n7on/docker-internals/README.md

 ## Docker Filesystem
 Root filesystems are part of an image and contains the executables needed together with all it's dependencies (userland).
 When an executable on this root filesystem runs in the [Docker Runtime](#docker-runtime), it's called a container.
 The default filesystem used by Docker is a union filesystem called `OverlayFS`, and it's just like the image format based upon layers.
 The top layer is where the container can make changes, and the layers below belong to the image which is immutable.
-So, if same image are used by multiple containers, it's shared.
+So, if same image are used by multiple containers they all share the layers that belongs to the image.
+Both container and image layers are stored under `/var/lib/docker/overlay2`.

 `OverlayFS` filesystem is part if the kernel.
 And it concists of following pieces: